diyaradj/Data-analysis-projects/Analysis of COVID-19 data.md

 WHERE r.location LIKE '%(%)%'
 GROUP BY r.location;
 ```
-I check whether data types are correct.
-In hospital table, variables: types weekly_icu_admissions, hosp_patients, weekly_hosp_admissions are STRING, while they are numbers and should be of type FLOAT.
+I also check whether data types are appropriate.
+In hospital table such variables as types weekly_icu_admissions, hosp_patients, weekly_hosp_admissions are STRING type, while they are numbers and should be FLOAT type.
 So I change the data type of these variables to FLOAT.
 > ###### Query
 ```
 SELECT *,